Nontrivial multi-product commutation relation toward reducing T-count in sequential Pauli-based computation: Compiler benchmark using MCR

-Figure~\ref{fig:concept_of_unopt} illustrates a diagram of quantum circuit unoptimization.
+where $I$ represents the $n$-qubit identity operator. \end{definition} Figure~\ref{fig:concept_of_unopt} illustrates a diagram of quantum circuit unoptimization.
 Given an input quantum circuit $U$, a more complex quantum circuit $V$ is generated by applying a recipe that describes how to introduce redundancy.
 To define such a recipe, it is necessary to determine the set of allowed basic unoptimization operations $\mS$.
 Note that only circuit operations that preserve the equivalence of the quantum circuit before and after the operation can be included in $\mS$.
 The complexity of the unoptimized circuit depends critically on the choice of $\mS$.
 For example, if we take $\mS = \qty{\text{Insert two $X$ gates at random positions in the circuit}}$, this satisfies the condition that the unoptimization operations preserve circuit equivalence.
 However, such redundancy is trivial: any compiler that recognizes $X^2=I$ will immediately remove the inserted gates.
-To generate more meaningful redundancy, we set $\mS = \qty{\text{\textit{Gate insertion, Gate swapping}}}$.
-By appropriately composing these operations, we create a recipe to construct circuits that are challenging for compilers to optimize.